droyad/ChainedIntegrationTests/README.md

-# Chained Integration Tests Proof of Concept
+# Chained Integration Tests Spike

 ## Context
 In this context, integration tests as tests that run test your system from the UI or API level down to the database and represent a use case.
 They are commonly also called end to end tests.